Stage 3 Water Supply Shortage Extended Through 2019 & 2020

-The Board of Directors voted to approve Resolution 18-09 declaring a continued Stage 3 Water Supply Shortage and Emergency Water Rates at their regularly scheduled meeting on April 17, 2018.
-Soquel Creek Water District has been in Stage 3 since 2014 due to our community’s long-term groundwater supply shortage, compounded by drought in years 2012-2015.
-The 2017-2018 winter rainfall total was only 62% of average.
+The Board of Directors voted to approve Resolution 19-08 declaring a continued Stage 3 Water Supply Shortage at their regularly scheduled meeting on April 16, 2019.
+Soquel Creek Water District has been in Stage 3 since 2014 due to our community’s long-term groundwater supply shortage.
+No Emergency Rates were adopted.

 The basis for the continued Stage 3 declaration is the fact that our groundwater supply is in overdraft due to historical over-pumping, and seawater intrusion is being detected in monitoring wells at our coastline.
 If seawater reaches groundwater production wells, they become contaminated, resulting in either abandoning wells or installing costly treatment systems.
 As a result, in 2014 the Board of Directors declared a Groundwater Emergency and the State Department of Water Resources designated the basin as critically overdrafted.

-Thanks to our community’s successful water-efficiency efforts, we achieved a 24% savings last year.
+Our community has done a terrific job using less water under a Stage 3 shortage.
+Thanks to our community’s successful water-efficiency efforts, we nearly achieved our 25% reduction goal last year!
 Maintaining the current level of conservation will help us continue to protect our groundwater while we develop new water sources.
 Stage 3 restrictions will remain in place until rescinded by the Board.

-- Efficient Water Use Guideline: During the Stage 3 Water Shortage in 2018 and early 2019, efficient water use is defined as an annual average of 50 gallons per person, per day.
+- Efficient Water Use Guideline: During the Stage 3 Water Shortage in 2019 and early 2020, efficient water use is defined as an annual average of 50 gallons per person, per day.
 This is a general guideline only as each household is unique.
-Customers can use the redesigned monthly water bills to track how they’re doing and do their part to help our community continue achieving its conservation goal.

 - Car Washing Restriction: Use of a recycled water car wash is preferred however, vehicles may be washed at home if done efficiently.
 Water should not run off of the property, where possible.
 Efficient car washing includes any of the three methods: a waterless spray, a bucket and hose with an automatic shut-off nozzle, and/or a pressure washer.
 All methods should minimize water running off of the property.